 Last Weeks Selection: Mitch Hyatt OT Clemson

-Carolina could use a young pass-rusher to replace Julius Peppers. <br> <br>
+Carolina could use some youth at defensive end to eventually replace the aging Julius Peppers. <br> <br>

-The 6-foot-5, 266-pounder has a great skill set, but doesn't produce up to it.
-Hubbard has a serious combination of size, speed, and athletic ability that should help him to rise during the pre-draft workouts, however.
-Some team sources feel that Hubbard has been an underachiever and should have had a lot more production over his collegiate career.
+The 6-foot-5, 270-pounder has a great skill set, but never produced up to it.
+Hubbard possesses a serious combination of size, speed, and athletic ability that should help him to rise during the pre-draft workouts, however.
+Some team sources feel that Hubbard was an underachiever and should have turned in a lot more production over his collegiate career.

 I had Christian Kirk going here for the longest time.
 The panthers are lacking a true deep threat that helped lead them to a super bowl apperence in 2015.
 However after the extremely questionable trade for Torrey Smith, Carolina no longer needs that threat and lost a CB.
 Enter Jaire Alexander.
 Alexander was one of the best cornerback's at the combine, and it doesn't seem like teams are too concerned about his injury issues.
 Alexander also has the potential to be a true number 1 corner.
 Something the team has lacked since Josh Norman left.

 The Panthers could use more receivers after trading away Kelvin Benjamin.

 The 6-foot-1, 205-pound Washington can stretch teams vertically with his speed.
 Some team sources told me they graded him as a mid-rounder.
 Washington has a running back-like build and is not really twitchy.
 He is still deceptively fast, but that is speed he builds up rather than quick explosiveness.
 They say that Washington has good hands, but doesn't really make players miss after the catch.
 One team source said they graded Washington as a late fourth-rounder for the 2018 NFL Draft. <br> <br>